 Spinal cord injury cases require medical expertise, too.
 They demand the guidance, from beginning to end, of skilled and experienced medical personnel.
 One secret to our success is a full-time, master-degreed nurse (Helen J. Hicks MSN, a former client with over 25 years of clinical nursing) on our professional staff.
 If you call our office, Helen is here and ready to talk to you about the claim, and the evaluation is free!

-If you or a loved one have suffered a serious spinal cord injury in Grand Rapids, Michigan, call the Buchanan Firm today.
+If you or a loved one have suffered a serious spinal cord injury in Michigan, call the Buchanan Firm today.
 If we take your spinal cord injury claim, Helen will continue to oversee the medicine in your loved one’s case through settlement or trial.